CGA-IGC Awards

 Albert de la Chapelle Distinguished Mentor Award

-We are delighted to present this award to Professor Heather Hampel as the inaugural recipient of this award.
-In addition to sharing a special bond with Dr. de la Chapelle, she has mentored countless individuals internationally, many of whom have not only become excellent clinicians and researchers, but also leaders in professional organizations such as CGA.
+We are delighted to present this award to James M. Church, who was instrumental in the founding and growth of CGA-IGC.
+He has worked tirelessly with a decades-long approach to generational care, rooted in empathy and understanding before all else and backed by virtually unmatched surgical expertise.
+Dr. Church, during his 32-year career, has mentored countless individuals internationally, many of whom have not only become excellent surgeons, clinicians, and researchers but also leaders in professional organizations such as CGA-IGC.

 Dennis J. Ahnen Outstanding Service Award